apatole/VLM-Surgical-Agent-Framework/README.md

    * Verify your microphone is working correctly
    * Check that the Whisper server is running
    * Adjust microphone settings in your browser

+4. **WebRTC Connection Issues**:
+   * Ensure the WebRTC server is running and accessible at the configured URL
+   * Check that the server implements the required `/iceServers` and `/offer` endpoints
+   * Verify network connectivity and firewall settings for WebRTC ports
+   * Check browser console for detailed WebRTC connection errors
+   * Ensure the video element has `autoplay` and `playsinline` attributes for proper stream playback

 ## Text-to-Speech (TTS)